waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Idea:** `get_boulder_moves`.
 A helper tool that identifies all possible moves for all boulders on the current map.

 ## B. Tool Status & Lessons
-- `gem_pathfinder_v2` (Bug Confirmed): The tool is generating invalid paths that attempt to move through `impassable` tiles.
-My previous conclusion that the tool was working was incorrect.
-The tool cannot be trusted for navigation until this is fixed.
-Manual navigation is required.
+- `gem_pathfinder_v2` (Correction): My previous assessment that the tool was buggy was incorrect.
+The tool correctly identified an unreachable destination that I had misjudged.
+The tool's output should be trusted as it is based on the ground-truth map data.
+Manual navigation should only be used for short distances or when a puzzle requires it.

 # V. Debugging Methodology
 - **Principle:** Avoid confirmation bias.
 When a tool fails, do not assume it's a bug.